-- 1. The subject of the proposed Project Report must be approved by the Board of Examiners before the Report is submitted.
-In the request for approval the applicant should provide: (a) a general description of the project; (b) the role of the applicant in the project; (c) the purpose of the project, for whom it was done and when it was carried out. - 2.
+- 1. The subject of the proposed Project Report must be approved by the Board of Examiners.
+A project proposal must be sent to the Registrar for approval before the project starts.
+In the request for approval the applicant should provide: (a) a general description of the project; (b) the role of the applicant in the project; (c) the purpose of the project, the client, and the proposed timeline. - 2.
 The project must be related to one of the recognized disciplines of surveying and be of such a nature, extent and level of complexity as to demonstrate clearly the professional competence and judgment required of a professional surveyor.
 The intent is that the field project be performed under the supervision of a practicing professional surveyor, as part of the Candidate's regular employment duties.
 All Field Work must be done by candidate, as should all calculations.
 Drafting should ideally be conducted by the candidate, though if not possible, should at least be thoroughly reviewed by the candidate and prepared under the candidate's instruction.
 Checklist and professional level review should be undertaken by the candidate.
 Correspondence with agencies and the client should be the responsibility of the candidate.